 Non-Surgical Treatment

 Dogs weighing under 30 pounds can recover from a CCL injury without needing surgery.
 This can be achieved through ample rest, anti-inflammatories, and physical rehabilitation, such as cold laser therapy.
 Whether this approach is suitable for your pet will depend on their size, overall health, and the severity of the injury.
-Your veterinary surgeon will guide your dog's most appropriate course of action.
+Your veterinarian will guide your dog's most appropriate course of action.

 Treatment Via Surgery